d-eisen/portfolio/content/spark.md

 title: "Spark"

 # This is the description in the <head> tag
-description: "I set a direction for the branding and identity of the product and crafted a functioning prototype ready for usability testing and development."
+description: "I served as product designer for the development of a workplace training course focused on diversity and inclusion for front line staff working in long term care."

 # This the heading of the navigation at the top of the case study
 nav_heading: "Spark!
 Case Study"